Reading Time: 10 mins

 Nobody wants to get a call from a tenant at midnight or 6:00 a.m. on a Sunday.
 One upside to being a landlord is having the option to choose your availability.
 Setting reasonable office hours like, weekdays between 9:00 a.m. and 4:00 p.m., will eliminate constant phone calls from your tenants.
 If tenants call outside of office hours, let it go to voicemail.
 Tenants will leave a voicemail if it’s urgent and if not, chances are it can be handled during office hours.

-If you are trying to fill a vacant unit, it’s usually best practice to answer calls at anytime.
+If you are trying to fill a vacant unit, it’s usually best practice to answer calls at any time.
 However, that’s entirely up to you.

 Tip #7: Set up a Google Voice Number